About the Fund

 Please note when uploading these documents with your application, the maximum file size for each document is 5mb.
 If your files are more than 5mb in size, you will not be able to attach them to your application, and you won't be able to submit your application successfully.
 If your scanned images, documents or photos are larger than 5mb, there are many tools and apps available for free that allow you to resize images, and photos can be converted into PDF documents for free using Adobe Acrobat Reader or other online tools.

-Please DO NOT APPLY using this form if your business is mobile close contact services.
-The Scottish Government will publish details of support for mobile close contact services separately.
+Please DO NOT APPLY using this form if your business is mobile close contact services or you are a driving instructor.
+The Scottish Government will publish details separately of how to apply for support.

 After you have submitted your application

 After you have submitted your online application form to us you should receive an email confirming that your application has been received.
 If you have not heard from us please check your email junk or spam folders, and check that your email inbox is not full.
-Please do not contact us regarding progress with your application unless you have been waiting more than 10 working days.
-Our normal working days are Monday to Friday.
+Please do not contact us regarding progress with your application unless you have received no acknowledgment that your application has been received.
 If we have any questions about your application we will normally contact you by email.

 If your application is successful you will be notified by email.
 Grants will be paid every four weeks in arrears.
-Payments for the first four week period, starting 2 November 2020 will be issued from 30 November 2020.
-A BACS payment should reach your nominated business bank account within 3 working days of you being notified.
+Payments for the period 22 February to 21 March will be made from 22 March.
+As soon as your application is approved, any payments due for the periods 28 December 2020 to 24 January 2021 and 25 January to 21 February will be processed.
+BACS payment should reach your nominated business bank account within 5 working days of you being notified of approval.

 If your application is unsuccessful you will be given the reason by email, along with details of the appeal procedure.